memeresearch/memeresearch.github.io/resources.md

 ### MEME
 MEME is open source!
 If you want to contribute or download and run the code, it is available here: <a href="https://gitlab.com/inq-seeds/boilerplate" target="_blank">https://gitlab.com/inq-seeds/boilerplate</a> (requires a Gitlab account, and some comfort with node / npm to run).

-**Demo MEME online**: We have setup a test classroom based on our current implementation here: <a href="http://167.172.147.247:3000/#/" target="MEME Demo">http://167.172.147.247:3000/#/</a>.
+**Demo MEME online**: We have setup a test classroom based on our Year 4 classroom implementation here: <a href="http://167.172.147.247:3000/#/" target="MEME Demo">http://167.172.147.247:3000/#/</a>.
 You can access this as one of two demo students using either of the following login tokens: KOALA-GM3FD or PANDA-R93I5.
 These represent students in two different groups who can see each other's models.
 Feel free to edit the model and add comments to try out the features!

 **Coming soon**: a downloadable Macintosh version of the software.
 If you would like to access this now, contact <a href="mailto:jdanish@indiana.edu?subject=MEME">jdanish@indiana.edu</a>.